Another data breach at Twitter, details of over 400 million users up for sale; probe on

 Story highlights

-In the online post by the hacker, it warned Twitter that to avoid buying a large data protection fine is to buy the data "exclusively"
+In the online post, the hacker warned Twitter that to avoid buying a large data protection fine is to buy the data "exclusively"

-In the online post by the hacker, it warned Twitter that to avoid buying a large data protection fine is to buy the data "exclusively"
+In the online post, the hacker warned Twitter that to avoid buying a large data protection fine is to buy the data "exclusively"

-A probe has been launched by Ireland's watchdog.
-The Data Protection Commission (DPC) said that it "will examine Twitter's compliance with data protection law in relation to that security issue".

-According to BBC, in the online post by the hacker, it warned Twitter that to avoid buying a large data protection fine is to buy the data "exclusively."
+According to BBC, in the online post the hacker warned Twitter that to avoid buying a large data protection fine is to buy the data "exclusively".

 The sale of hacked data was first raised by Hudson Rock, a cybercrime intelligence company.
 A firm's chief technology officer told BBC that a number of clues appeared to support the hacker's claim.

-The chief further claimed that this breach this different from the one in March as the detail of almost 5.4 million Twitter accounts were published.
+The chief further claimed that this breach is different from the one in March as the details of almost 5.4 million Twitter accounts were published.

-The hacker has said that the data was breached and complied by taking an advantage of a problem with the system that lets computer programmes connect with Twitter.
+The hacker has said that the data was breached and compiled by taking an advantage of a problem with the system that lets computer programmes connect with Twitter.

-The DPC announced that it was investigating the earlier breach on December 23.

 WATCH WION LIVE HERE